signalspec/signalspec/README.md

 Signals implement protocols to define the data types of their tokens and determine which processes can be stacked on top.
 Protocols fill a role like Rust's traits.

-The simplest and most common protocol is `Seq(T)`.
-It has a single token variant `val`, carrying one element of type `T`.
+The simplest and most common protocol is `Seq(T, dir)`.
+It has a single token variant `val`, carrying one element of type `T` in the direction specified.

 An example of a protocol with multiple variants is `I2C`, with token variants `start(addr: byte)`, `data(dir: #r|#w, d: byte)`, `stop()`.

 These token variants are exposed as processes that transact the single token.
 Compound processes are defined for signals implementing a particular protocol, and process calls are resolved based on the protocol of the signal below them.
 The process definition determines the protocol of its top signal.

 Protocols can be parameterized to carry contextual metadata about the signal.
-For example,`Sampled(T, rate)` extends `Seq(T)` but carries a sample rate, allowing processes like `constant(value, time)` or `sine(amplitude, frequency)` to be defined with a way to relate samples to time.
+For example, `Sampled(T, rate, dir)` extends `Seq(T, dir)` but carries a sample rate, allowing processes like `constant(value, time)` or `sine(amplitude, frequency)` to be defined with a way to relate samples to time.

-Protocol parameters can also represent requrements about the configuration of the underlying process stack.
+Protocol parameters can also represent requirements about the configuration of the underlying process stack.
 The `SPI` protocol has parameters representing the clock speed and mode of the SPI device.
 Processes defined atop `SPI` can require particular values for these parameters.

 ## Expressions: Bidirectional Evaluation